You might not be able to signup with us right now as we are currently experiencing a downtime of 15 mins on our product. Request you to bear with us.

 By requiring a second form of authentication, 2FA adds an extra hurdle for hackers to overcome, significantly reducing the risk of account breaches.

-Popular Types of Multi-Factor Authentication
+Popular Types of Two Factor Authentication

 Infographic showing Popular Types of Multi-Factor Authentication by Message Central.